 Not only do Jehovah’s Witnesses believe that everyone on earth who is not one of Jehovah’s Witnesses will die at Armageddon, but they also believe that this Armageddon will mean fiery, horrific deaths for them, as is often depicted in their literature.
 Even children are shown being killed in this terrible fashion.

 Make no mistake; Jehovah’s Witnesses are not violent and will not do any of this killing themselves.
-They don’t allow their members to fight in wars or have jobs where they may need to carry a gun; they’re not even allowed to take up martial arts or boxing as a profession.
+They don’t allow their members to fight in wars, or have jobs where they may need to carry a gun; they’re not even allowed to take up martial arts or boxing.
 However, they’ll be more than happy to sit back and watch their god do this killing of anyone and everyone who doesn’t agree with their beliefs, and who doesn’t worship god how they think god should be worshiped.

 While the actions of these two religious groups may be worlds apart, how is the mindset or attitude any different?
 Both groups think that perfectly innocent people who may be quite nice and even very loving, productive members of society deserve to die, simply because they don’t worship their god or believe the way they believe.

 Being okay with the death of another person who doesn’t believe the way you do is the worst form of religious intolerance, but Jehovah’s Witnesses use this thinking to employ what I call religious bullying, or mental and emotional blackmail.
 This bullying belies their claim of being a religion based on love, and one that builds strong family bonds.

 Consider what I mean by this.
 If someone decides to be baptized as one of Jehovah’s Witnesses, and then later leaves the religion, it’s assumed that this person will eventually die at Armageddon, regardless of their reasons for leaving.